-Follow us on our social media (Facebook, Instagram, Pinterest) all month for more occupational therapy tips, resources, and activities.
+Happy International Play Therapy Week!
+Follow us on our social media (Facebook, Instagram, Pinterest) all month for toys we love, activities, and more!
 As always, please don’t hesitate to contact us anytime to discuss if your child would benefit from pediatric therapy.
 Our team is here to support you and your child in any way we can.